Jamestown, New York: Economy

 The Jamestown area has a few large manufacturing plants that are major employers in this region.
 The area was once known as the "furniture capital of the world" for its many furniture and brass hardware manufacturers.

 UPMC Chautauqua is a regional hospital that was founded as WCA Hospital (Women's Christian Association) on May 23, 1885, and included a nursing school until Jamestown Community College filled the need with a two-year RN nursing program.
 Integrated with UPMC (University of Pittsburgh Medical Center) in 2016, it has a school of Medical Technology and Radiology Technology.
 Jamestown General Hospital still stands on Jones Hill and is part of UPMC Chautauqua.
 It houses mental health units as well as physical, drug, and alcohol rehab units.
 The main campus of UPMC Chautauqua (formerly known as WCA Hospital or UPMC Chautauqua WCA Hospital) is located on the corner of Allen Street and Foote Avenue.

-Chautauqua County has about 2,200 farms.
+Chautauqua County has over 1,500 farms.
 Although its primary agricultural product is milk, Chautauqua County is also the state's greatest producer of wine and jelly grapes.
 The area's production of Concord grapes is one of the nation's largest, second only to California.

 Cummins - Jamestown Engine Plant (JEP) is located six miles outside of Jamestown in the town of Busti.
 It is the largest single employer in the city, with more than 1,500 employees.
 They produce heavy duty diesel engines for agricultural, industrial, and military purposes.